zac7777/Entropy/Entropy/Species/Arachnine.md

 Move action: 2 AP, move 3 meters in any direction

-Swap weapon action: 3 AP, swap any equipment from either hand to storage, or from storage to hand
+Swap weapon action: 3 AP, swap any one equipment from either hand to storage, or from storage to hand

 Speak action: 1 AP, you may speak up to two sentences verbally or one telepathically

 Unarmed action: 3 AP, Melee range, Power bludgeoning damage

-Accuracy: +25 - Reasoning
+Accuracy: +25 - Connection
 Critical: +15

 #gameInformation #species